 16:00 Wrap-up & Discussion with Salt + Sass

 Presented with Salt + Sass, a quarterly event series that began in 2015 at SoundCloud HQ in Berlin.
 They host conversations with women who work in various professions within the music industry, moderated by a journalist in front of an audience.

 Coral Foxworth aka FXWRK (pronounced “fox-work”) is a music producer/DJ, visual artist, member of KUNQ collective, and Global Director at SISTER.

-Zuri Maria Daiß is a cultural creator and organiser in the fields of music & art.
-She is active both in Berlin and internationally.
-She is the music curator at HAU Hebbel am Ufer, and Head of Marketing, Sponsoring, & Cooperations at CTM Festival.
+Zuri Maria Daiß is a cultural creator and organiser in the fields of music & art, active both in Berlin and internationally.
+She is the Head of Marketing, Sponsoring, & Cooperations at CTM Festival.